annurkhozin/knn-network-attack/dataset/README.md

 ### Extract Dataset

-Install and use python to run the file set the data used in each class on the row `maxLabelIndex = [1000,1000,1000,1000,1000]`, then run the python file
+Install and use python to run the file, set the data used in each class on the row `maxLabelIndex = [1000,1000,1000,1000,1000]`, then run the python file

 ```js